-- The food mixes during handling and preparation. - Insufficient handwashing allows allergens to remain on hands. - Insufficient cleaning allows allergens to remain on food contact surfaces such as food preparation tables. - Shared equipment, utensils, cutting boards, and counters are not properly cleaned between uses. - · Cooking food splatters into an allergen-free food. - Steam from cooking foods like shellfish and fish gets into an allergen-free food. - Utensils on salad bars, buffets, and serving stations are used for multiple foods.
+- The food mixes during handling and preparation. - Improper handwashing allows allergens to remain on hands. - Improper cleaning allows allergens to remain on food contact surfaces such as food preparation tables. - Shared equipment, utensils, cutting boards, and counters are not properly cleaned between uses. - Cooking food splatters into an allergen-free food. - Steam from cooking foods like shellfish and fish gets into an allergen-free food.